zakk-h/BCPSBands/README.md

 ## Handling Missing Data

-- **Sightreading (N/A):** Bands that perform at too low of a level to sightread are filled in with a value of 2.2.
-This value was chosen because a lower value like 0 would artificially improve their score.
+- **Sightreading (N/A):** Bands that perform at too low of a level of musical difficulty do not sightread.
+We opt to fill these in with a value of 2.2.
+This value was chosen because a lower value like 0 would artificially improve their score because of the subtractive nature of the objective function.
-- **Comments Only (C/O):** Performances marked as "Comments Only" are assumed to have not performed well, and are given a value of 2.3.
+- **Comments Only (C/O):** Performances marked as "Comments Only" are assumed to have not performed fabulously, and are given a value of 2.3.

 ## Schools and Bands